IBM/maximo-labs/docs/mvi-hol/exerciseOne/exercise1-2.md

-<b>Deploy Model:</b> Now that you have created a Deep Learning model, we are going to deploy the model.
-We will be using the model that was provided in this lab while the model you created is training.
-The model we have provided was trained using over 2,000 images.
+<b>Deploy Model:</b> While your model is training, we are going to deploy the model that was given to you as part of the lab artifacts.
+The model was trained using over 2,000 images.
 Therefore, it will be significantly more accurate than the model you just created.

 1. First, select the `Models` tab.